casangi/casadocs/docs/_files/calibration-and-visibility-data/single-dish-calibration/single-dish-data-calibration-and-reduction.rst

       **listobs** works for single dish observations in the same way as for interferometry, and will detail the calibration scans.
-It identifies pointing, $T_{sys}$, and target scans, the science target and OFF scans and their cadence, the correlator frequencies and configuration, and the antennas used in the observations.
+It identifies pointing, Tsys\ :math:`T_{sys}`, and target scans, the science target and OFF scans and their cadence, the correlator frequencies and configuration, and the antennas used in the observations.
 Unique to the single-dish data is the #OFF_SOURCE intent.
-This task is used to identify which spectral windows are used for
+This task is used to identify which spectral windows are used for Tsys\ :math:`T_{sys}` observations.
-      $T_{sys}$ observations.
 This information is critical for those who wish to build their own calibrations.

       .. container:: casa-input-box

          listobs(sd_ms)

-      produces feedback in the logger (or optionally, to a file) from which we can determine which spectral windows are $T_{sys}$ observations and which are science observations.
+      produces feedback in the logger (or optionally, to a file) from which we can determine which spectral windows are Tsys\ :math:`T_{sys}` observations and which are science observations.

       .. container:: casa-output-box